deeztek/deeztek-docker/Linux/zabbix/README.md

 **General Requirements**

-Zabbix requires that you have a fully updated Ubuntu 18.04 machine with Docker and Docker Compose and an existing Traefik reverse proxy container installed and configured from [https://gitlab.deeztek.com/dedwards/docker/-/tree/master/Linux%2Ftraefik](https://gitlab.deeztek.com/dedwards/docker/-/tree/master/Linux%2Ftraefik).
+Zabbix requires that you have a fully updated **Ubuntu 20.04** machine with Docker and Docker Compose and an existing Traefik reverse proxy container installed and configured from [https://gitlab.deeztek.com/dedwards/docker/-/tree/master/Linux%2Ftraefik](https://gitlab.deeztek.com/dedwards/docker/-/tree/master/Linux%2Ftraefik).

 **Installation**